 It is referred to as the primary zone and replicates to secondary zones.
 This main DNS server is also likely to be classed as the authoritative server for the domain.
 These zone transfers connect to port 53 and use TCP at the transport layer so as to guarantee delivery of the transfer.

-DNS over TLS Port and DNS over HTTPS Port
+DNS query with encryption over TLS Port and HTTPS Port

 DNS over TLS only uses port 853, while DNS over HTTPS uses port 443.